 Glendorn Granola

 Granola is one of those timeless brunch staples that never goes out of style.
 Crunchy, lightly sweet, and endlessly versatile, it’s the perfect way to start the day.
-Chef David Haick of Glendorn shares his signature Glendorn Granola recipe.
+Chef David Haick of Glendorn shares his signature homemade Glendorn Granola recipe.
 It’s a hearty blend of oats, nuts, seeds, and honey that’s baked to golden perfection.

 This homemade granola recipe is packed with flavor and texture.
 With almonds, walnuts, sunflower seeds, and shredded coconut, every bite delivers a satisfying crunch.
 A touch of cinnamon and vanilla adds warmth, while honey ties everything together with natural sweetness.
 It’s a simple recipe that’s both nourishing and indulgent.
 Try it for breakfast, brunch, or even an afternoon snack.